 |AC 21-45 v2.2||Airworthiness Approval of Airborne Automatic Dependent Surveillance Broadcast Equipment||June 2015|

 |AC 21-46 v3.0||Airworthiness Approval of Avionics Equipment||October 2014|

 |AC 21-50 v1.0||Approval of software and electronic hardware parts||May 2014|

 |AC 21-601 v2.0||Australian Technical Standard Order Authorisation||March 2016|

 Part 21 history

-Part 21 of the CASRs was made on 15 July 1998, with certain subparts taking effect on 1 October 1998 and the remainder on 1 December 1998.
+Part 21 of the CASR was made on 15 July 1998, with certain subparts taking effect on 1 October 1998 and the remainder on 1 December 1998.

 The Part 21 history includes project and consultation activities conducted in relation to Part 21, including Subparts 21.H and 21.J.